Kaitaraiwa Waka Whakarato

 Demand for delivery drivers is growing because:

-- vacancies arise often – people tend to see the role as a temporary option and often leave it after a short period
+- people can see the role as temporary and often leave it after a short time

-- the number of delivery driver jobs is rising due to increasing demand in a range of industries – for example, more people are buying groceries online, which then need to be delivered, and people are increasingly using new services like delivereasy and Uber Eats, which require drivers.
+- increasing demand in a range of industries – for example, groceries bought online, and delivery services like delivereasy and Uber Eats.